lorforlinux/docs.beagleboard.io/intro/beagle101/qwiic-stemma-grove-addons.rst

 ===========

 One resource that is very helpful is the list that Vaishnav put together for supporting Mikroelektronika Click add-ons.
-His `list of Click add-ons with driver information <https://git.beagleboard.org/jkridner/manifesto/-/blob/main/click_info.csv>`__ can help a lot with matching a device to the driver name, device address, and kernel configuration setting.
+This `list of Click add-ons with driver information <https://git.beagleboard.org/beagleconnect/manifesto/-/blob/main/click_info.csv>`__ can help a lot with matching a device to the driver name, device address, and kernel configuration setting.

 .. note::